AdaGold/full-stack-inspiration-board/README.md

 1. Check your git status, making commits, pulling, and pushing as needed
     - Make a commit after each substantial change
 1. Deactivate the virtual environment
+1. Update the shared notes and send your Slack check-out message

 ## Project Requirements